 Airplane use is known to occur on marine waters and beaches throughout this region to transport hikers and hunters.
 Petrof Lake offers freshwater floatplane access to users and residents of the Petrof Lake subdivision.
-Float planes drop off and pick up hunters and Tutka Alpine Traverse hikers at Taylor Bay.
-Home Cove, Herring Pete Cove, and Mike's Bay on Nuka Island are common places for camping, while the beach south of Petrof Lake offers favorable landing spots for boats and kayaks if the ocean tides are not too large.
+Home Cove, Herring Pete Cove and Mike's Bay on Nuka Island are common places for camping, while the beach south of Petrof Lake offers favorable landing spots for boats and kayaks if the ocean tides are not too large.